 Two Types of ODBC Connections

-With SPD Server software you can connect directly to a SPD Server without going through the SPD SNET server.
-Although connecting directly is the preferred method, connections via the SPD snet server are still supported.
+SPD Server software allows you to connect directly to an SPD Server host without going through the SPD SNET Server.
+Although connecting directly is the preferred method, connections via the SPD SNET Server are still supported.